adebali/adebalilab_website/content/positions/phd_1.md

 ---

-Adebali Lab invites applications to fill a Ph.D. position.
+We invite applications to fill a Ph.D. position.

 The successful candidate will join a team at Sabanci University working to understand the molecular evolution of G protein-coupled receptors.
 Although the research will be purely computational the questions to be answered will be biological.